adi776borate/BubbleSegmentation/README.md

 *   This work was conducted at the [MUSE LAB]([https://sites.google.com/iitgn.ac.in/muse-lab/home](https://labs.iitgn.ac.in/muselaboratory/)), IIT Gandhinagar.
 *   We thank UChicago Radiology for collaboration and experimental data.
 *   We acknowledge Vishwas Trivedi (IIT Gandhinagar) for unlabelled ultrasound data.

-## 11. License
-This project is licensed under the MIT License.
-See the `LICENSE.md` file for details.